-On July 30, 2019, our Board of Directors authorized the extension of the duration of our existing share repurchase program to December 31, 2020, as well as the repurchase of up to 4.5 million additional shares of our common stock.
-As of December 31, 2019, our Board of Directors had authorized the repurchase of an aggregate of up to 19.4 million shares of our common stock under the share repurchase program since the initiation of the program in October 2013.
+On July 30, 2019, our Board of Directors authorized the extension of the duration of our then-existing share repurchase program to December 30, 2020, as well as the repurchase of up to 4.5 million additional shares of our common stock.
+Due to the impact of the impact of the COVID-19 pandemic, we temporarily suspended repurchasing shares of our common stock in April 2020.
+Our share repurchase program expired on December 31, 2020.